One thing that confuses many people is – “what does Pulse mean on a blender?”

 What Is Pulse Mode On A Blender?

-Have you ever wondered what the pulse button on your blender does?
+Have you ever wondered what is the function of pulse in a blender?
 It’s not just for making smoothies.

 The pulse function is a great way to make chopped food more uniform in consistency and get smoother purees.
 It’s also perfect for making mayonnaise, whipped cream, or mashed potatoes.